 A computational enthusiast suggested to me: "Why don't you ignore the safety factors in the code and turn to the stochastic finite elements?"
 That is a tempting proposition, but it is not feasible at present.
-The existing stochastic finite element formulations, in their current state, cannot predict a load of extremely small failure probability, such as 10^{-7} , because the tail structure of the probability distribution is not correct (to wit, if these formulations were correct, then, for the case of a structure failing at fracture initiation, exemplified by the modulus of rupture test, they would have to converge to the Weibull-type size effect, but they do not).
+The existing stochastic finite element formulations, in their current state, cannot provide a realistic value of loads of extremely small failure probability, such as 10-7, because the tail structure of the probability distribution is not correct (to wit, if these formulations were correct, then, for the case of a structure failing at fracture initiation, exemplified by the modulus of rupture test, they would have to converge to the Weibull-type size effect, but they do not).
 What's the problem?
-The distribution tails are essentially exponential, while to be correct they must be of Weibull type, as dictated by extreme value statistic.
-It would be necessary to devise a stochastic finite element method in which the probability of the first eigenvalue of the tangential stiffness matrix being nonpositive becomes Weibull distributed as failure is approached.
+The distribution tails are essentially exponential, while to be correct they must be of Weibull type, as dictated by extreme value statistics.
+It would be necessary to devise a stochastic finite element method in which the probability of the first eigenvalue of the tangential stiffness matrix being nonpositive becomes Weibull distributed as the failure is approached.
 This is still an open problem.
-At present, stochastic finite elements can realistically predict loads with failure probability about 1 to 10%, but hardly much less.
+At present, the stochastic finite elements can realistically predict loads with failure probability of about 5%, but hardly much less.
 Obviously, synergistic efforts by fracture experts, statistical reliability experts, and computational mechanics experts are needed.